 - Pandering of a Child – C.R.S.
 18-7-403

 - Procurement of a Child – C.R.S.
 18-7-403.5

 - Sexual Exploitation of Children – C.R.S.
 18-6-403

 - Procurement of a Child for Sexual Exploitation – C.R.S.
 18-6-404

 - Soliciting for Child Prostitution – C.R.S.
 18-7-402

 - Keeping a Place of Child Prostitution – C.R.S.
 18-7-404

 You Need an Experienced Criminal Defense Attorney

 Contact one of our experienced criminal defense attorneys once you learn allegations of sexual misconduct may be reported to police.
 If convicted, you might be required to spend the rest of your life in prison.
 This is not a time to cut corners or trust police officers.
 Never gamble with your future.
-Denver and Adams County District Attorneys act without mercy when a sex crimes allegation has been made.
+Denver and Adams County District Attorneys act without mercy when a sex crime allegation has been made.
 You need a friend to fight for you and your future.